ESIPFed/esds-community-guide/docs/community-guide/index.md

 - Slack

 ### Video Conferencing
-While the community grows you may feel that communicating and collaborating through video and immersive conferencing tools.
+While the community grows you may feel that communicating and collaborating through video and immersive conferencing tools are best for what you are trying to work on together.

 - Google Meet
 - Microsoft Teams/Skype